 Education Cess Allowed as a Business Expense or Not?

 We all know that the income tax paid by an assessee cannot be allowed as a business expense.
-But does this word income tax include cess with it or not is a matter of question or debate.
+However, whether this word’ income tax’ includes cess or not is a matter of question or debate.
 For deriving a conclusion on the same, a reference can be taken with respect to section 40(a)(ii) of the Income Tax Act, and the same would be read as under:

 - Notwithstanding anything to the contrary in sections 30 to 41, the following amounts shall not be deducted in computing the income chargeable under the head “Profits and gains of business or profession